-Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Program Director/Principal Investigator are invited to work with their organizations to develop an application for assistance.
-Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply for assistance.
+Eligible individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a PI are invited to work with their organizations to develop an application for assistance.
+Eligible individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply for assistance.